obrunet/Looker_Data_Analysis/01.LookML_Dev/README.md

 ```
 9. Creation of measures

-Measures = objects used by Lookerto represent aggregate functions (sum, count, averages, count_distinct...), created in a similar manner to dimensions.
+Measures = objects used by Looker to represent aggregate functions (sum, count, averages, count_distinct...), created in a similar manner to dimensions.
 ```sql
   dimension: product_sku {
     type: string